Proposing a title for registration

 We expect the submission of the first draft of the full review within 12 months of publishing the protocol.
 If there are a large number of trials and the breadth of the topic is significant, it is possible to negotiate a longer timeframe.
 If no progress has been made after two years, we reserve the right to de-register the title and withdraw the protocol from the Library.
 We encourage authors to maintain contact with PaPaS so that we can provide support and advice.

-Each review is peer reviewed by at least two external professionals, at least one consumer referee, and one internal Contact Editor.
+Each review is peer reviewed by at least two external professionals, at least one consumer reviewer, and one internal Contact Editor.
 The Managing Editor or Assistant Managing Editor manage the editorial process.
 The Co-ordinating Editor has overall responsibility and signs off all protocols and reviews.

-Once the review has been revised in light of the referee comments, it may be screened by the Cochrane Editorial Unit (CEU).
+Once the review has been revised in light of the peer reviewer comments, it may be screened by the Cochrane Editorial Unit (CEU).
 The CEU's pre-publication quality assurance screening for all new Cochrane reviews was introduced in 2013.
 You can read more about Cochrane's quality assurance programme here.
 Depending on the results, further editing may be required before proceeding to copy edit and publication.

 Copy editing is managed by Cochrane's central service, undertaken in accordance with Cochrane's guidelines and the Cochrane Style Manual.
 Disagreements are resolved through discussion.